Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Understanding Decision-Making Processes

 Overall, our discussions show that a solid understanding of human decision-making in group recommendation scenarios is essential to build effective systems.
-Today's research in understanding these phenomena in the context of recommender systems however still seems limited.
+Today's research aimed at understanding and addressing these phenomena is however still limited.
 Some experiments from the literature are discussed in~\cite{Masthoff2022GRSBeyond}.
 Other notable works on the foundations of understanding recommendation-based group decision-making can, for instance, be found in~\cite{DelicE0M24,DelicNNR18,Delic2018,MasthoffG06}.
+Furthermore, there are decades of research in the fields of Information Systems (IS) and Computer Science (CS) on the topic of general, i.e., not recommendation-based, technology-supported group decision-making, which may be leveraged to inform various parts of the design of group recommender systems.\footnote{The literature on Group Decision Support systems is too vast to discuss in this essay.
+Early works include~\cite{DeSanctis1987AFoundation,Nunamaker1991Electronig}, critical reflections are discussed in~\cite{PERVAN1998149,Nunamaker1996Lessons}, and most recent works explore the use of LLMs for collective decision-making~\cite{Papachristou2025Leveraging,Enhancing2024Enhancing}.
+Both the IS and the CS literature, e.g., in the Computer-Supported Cooperative Work (CSCW) community, often take an interdisciplinary socio-technical approach, covering both technical and non-technical perspectives.}